AI-Bassem/moviebot/README.md

 - Responses from the OctoAI API are displayed in the Streamlit chat interface

-The full code and components used are available in `chatbot.py`.
+The app code and components used are available in `chatbot.py`.
+The live demo is at https://octoai-moviebot.streamlit.app/.
 Please let me know if you have any questions!